-Since I have bought a motorbike in April this year, I have been planning road-trips across the Himalayas.
-Where these road-trips surely fall under the category of a ‘road-trip’ the fact that I travel very slowly is what differentiates them other similar road-trips or the road trip itineraries you find online.
+Since I bought a motorbike in April 2019, I have been planning road trips across the Himalayas.
+Where these road-trips surely fall under the category of a ‘road-trip’ the fact that I travel very slowly is what differentiates them from other similar road-trips or the road trip itineraries you find online.

 During those 20 days, I stayed at 11 different locations and drove nearly 2000km.
 I rented guest houses, stayed in backpacker hostels and even camped on the way.
 Sometimes, I stayed on the main Delhi-Munsiyari connecting road, while at other times, I took a detour and stayed at someplace totally offbeat.

-So out of my 20-day road trip between Delhi-Munsiyari, if I were to suggest a quick one-week itinerary that promises not only a picturesque drive but many different experiences to this is what I will recommend.
+So out of my 20-day Delhi to Munsiyari road trip itinerary, if I were to suggest a quick 1-week trip that promises not only a picturesque drive but many different experiences to this is what I will recommend.

-Delhi to Munisyari: Road Trip Itinerary
+1 Week Delhi to Munisyari Road Trip Itinerary

-Day 1: Delhi to Kalagarh (for Wildlife) | 230 Km
+Day 1: Delhi to Kalagarh | 230 Km

 Located some 50km west of Ramnagar and Kotdwar (where most people visiting Jim Corbett stay) Kalagarh is one of the closest natural wildlife habitats from New Delhi and offers an offbeat and peaceful location – with villages to explore, other than some wildlife and migratory birds, of course.

 The drive from Delhi to Kalagarh is moreover an enjoyable one, that, if nothing else, keeps you away from traffic (other than the frequented Delhi-Rishikesh or Delhi-Jaipur routes) and takes you from Delhi to Kalagarh in less than 6 hours.

 I stayed at ‘Upvan Wildlife Resort’ and can recommend a stay there.

-Day 2: Kalagarh to Almora (for TEMPLES) | 200 Km
+Day 2: Kalagarh to Almora | 200 Km

 I stayed at ‘The Himalayan Woods’ in Almora and can recommend a stay there.

-Day 3: Almora To Village Naikana, Near Jageshwar (for LOCAL VILLAGE EXPERIENCE) | 50 Km
+Day 3: Almora To Village Naikana | 50 Km

-Since Kot Naikana is not connected to the road, you can either park your vehicle at Jageshwar temple and trek from there.
+Since Kot Naikana is not connected to the road, you can either park your vehicle at Jageshwar temple or trek from there.
 Or, you can go to the other side of the circle (imagine Kot Naikana as the center of a circle, and you’re on the other side now) at Sankar Jaim Temple (which can also be Google navigated) and follow a more rural and smaller trail to Naikana Village (3-5km from Sankar Jaim temple).
 From this point, your stay is about a 3-minute walk.

-Day 4: Naikana to Munsiyari (for a BEAUTIFUL DRIVE) | 180 Km
+Day 4: Naikana to Munsiyari | 180 Km

 The best part will start from Tejam village which is a 50km stretch to Munsiyari, with a couple of high mountain passes and hairpin bends.

-For your stay, I suggest you to not go into the main town of Munsiyari rather stay at Mayank Homestay that is located well outside of the crowded Munsiyari and gives beautiful views of Panchachuli Peaks from its backyard.
+For your stay, I suggest you do not go into the main town of Munsiyari but rather stay at Mayank Homestay which is located well outside of the crowded Munsiyari and gives beautiful views of Panchachuli Peaks from its backyard.

 It is also possible to camp in Munsiyari if you’re carrying a tent with you.

-Day 5: Munsiyari to Golana (for CAMPING IN WILDERNESS) | 140 Km
+Day 5: Munsiyari to Golana | 140 Km

 Watch the video below and see where I camped and how the location actually looks like: